-Regulation 558 means that an operator of a determined major hazard facility must establish a safety management system for the operation of the major hazard facility, in accordance with this regulation and implement the safety management system so far as is reasonably practicable.

-The maximum penalty for contravening sub-regulation 558(1) is \$6 000 for an individual and \$30 000 for a body corporate.

-Sub-regulation 558(2) states that the safety management system must provide a comprehensive and integrated system for the management of all aspects of risk control in relation to the occurrence and potential occurrence of major incidents at the major hazard facility and be designed to be used by the operator as the primary means of ensuring the safe operation of the major hazard facility.
+- 1449.
+Regulation 558 requires that an operator of a determined major hazard facility must establish a safety management system for the operation of the major hazard facility, in accordance with this regulation and implement the safety management system so far as is reasonably practicable. - 1450.
+The maximum penalty for contravening regulation 558 is \$6 000 for an individual and \$30 000 for a body corporate. - 1451.
+Sub-regulation 558(3) states that the safety management system must provide a comprehensive and integrated system for the management of all aspects of risk control in relation to the occurrence and potential occurrence of major incidents at the major hazard facility and be designed to be used by the operator as the primary means of ensuring the safe operation of the major hazard facility. - 1452.
+Sub-regulation 558(4) requires the safety management system to be documented and contain information on the operators safety policy, broad aims and specific objectives on safety and matters specified in Schedule 17.
+The safety management system must be readily accessible to persons who use it.